nCoda/lychee/description.rst

 this will be to convert (nearly?) any valid MEI document into a valid Lychee-MEI document.
 On the way out, this will probably mostly be to substitute the appropriate files into the "playlist" file.

-VCs: Mercurial Integration
+VCS: Mercurial Integration
 ==========================

 One of the core nCoda features is integration with the Mercurial VCS (version control system).
 This will happen through the ``lychee.vcs`` module, and it will be a significant advantage for interested Frescobaldi users too.
-In order to be sure we don't tie our projects' success to that of Mercurial, to provide a somewhat simpler useage experience for Lychee programmers, and to protect use from possible changes to Mercurial's Python libraries (which they warn may happen), we should offer this functionality through a ``vcs`` wrapper module.
-This will also allow programmers to replace Mercurial with another VCS system, like Git, which is notably more popular than Mercurial, but unsuitable for nCoda and suboptimal for integration with Python.
+In order to be sure we don't tie our projects' success to that of Mercurial, to provide a somewhat simpler useage experience for Lychee programmers, and to protect us from possible changes to Mercurial's Python libraries (which they warn may happen), we should offer this functionality through a ``vcs`` wrapper module.
+This will also allow programmers to replace Mercurial with another VCS, like Git, which is notably more popular than Mercurial, but unsuitable for nCoda and suboptimal for any integration with Python.

 Views: Does It Go Here?
 =======================